joeyguerra/juphjacs/README.md

 - [Socket.io](pages/layout.html) for comms when a file is updated.
 - [Morphdom](pages/js/HotReloader.mjs) code which gets the `file changed` message from the server and diffs the DOM, swapping out any changed elements.

+## Processing Model

+### Request/Response

+HTML Templates are generated server side and saved to a folder.
+The routing facility looks in this folder first to serve HTTP requests.
+Resources like js, css and image files are moved into this folder from the "pages" folder and served.
+HTML files are either served from this folder or handled by the routing facilit (Pages can define a `route` regular expression).
+Pages can also provide async methods that match HTTP methods; e.g. `get`, `post`, `put`, `delete`, `options`, `trace`, `head`.
+The signature is `async get (req, res)`.

+### Event Driven

+Events on the `SiteGenerator` are emitted when rendering a page.

+### Streaming

+When a file is changed, `SiteGenerator` will render the Page again.
+The HTML will be broadcasted via WebSockets to every connected client that is on that page. `morphdom` diffs and updates the DOM where something has changed.

+## State Management

+This is left to the developer to decide when building applications with this framework.

+## Concurrency Model

+Built with NodeJS.
+So it's Node's concurrency model.

+## Data Flow

+Each Page has access to a `delegate` which provides a `broadcast` method to send messages to clients.

+## Communication Pattern

+Direct method calls.

 # Use

 Use the latest version of [Node.js](https://nodejs.org).
 As of writing, it's `v23.8.0`.